vzaigrin/ArduinoPhotoRecorder/README.md

 * DI to digital 11
 * CS to digital 10

-Camera is connected to Serial:
+Camera is connected to hardware serial (digital 0 & 1):
 * RX from camera to TX on Arduino
 * TX from camera through 10K OM to RX on Arduino
 * TX from camera through 10K OM to Ground.